wolfe-labs/DU-LuaC/README.md

 You can check the examples included in this repository to see how this can be implemented, the only requirement is that whenever you use `require` to load a file from another library, you add a `:` between the library ID and the file name.
 You don't need to include the `.lua` extension, but any file names must be valid files located under the library's corresponding `sourcePath` directory.

+#### Disabling errors from the built-in DU libraries

+When working with libraries that are built-in on Dual Universe, such as CPML, PL, Event, etc, you might find the compiler throwing out warnings about requires not being found.
+To counter that, you can mark those libraries as "internal" in your project file, by running `du-lua ignore-native-libraries`, those warnings will be converted to normal status messages and won't show when filtering log output to warning + errors.

+### Environment Variables

+You can control how verbose the Lua CLI is by using the `LOG_LEVEL` environment variable.
+It has the following options:

+- `debug` - Includes debugging information
+- `info` - Default option, includes normal status information
+- `warning` - Display only warnings and errors
+- `error` - Displays only errors
+- `none` - Completely silences the CLI

 ## Post-Mercury (0.30) Support

 As of the Mercury (0.30) update, all events now start with the prefix `on`.
 So, for example, the old `update` event is now `onUpdate`.